xuchunyang/tinypng.el/README.md

 # TinyPNG client for Emacs

-Compress .png or .jpeg from Emacs using [TinyPNG](https://tinypng.com/).
+Compress .png or .jpeg in Emacs using [TinyPNG](https://tinypng.com/)'s [API](https://tinypng.com/developers).

 ## Setup

-Get your API token and put it into `.authinfo[.gpg]` like the following:

-    machine api.tinify.com password YOUR_API_TOKEN
+Apply your API key on <https://tinypng.com/developers>.
+When you use `M-x tinypng` for the first time, you will be asked for the API key, then it will be saved in `~/.authinfo` or `~/.authinfo.gpg` using auth-source.

 ## Usage

-### `M-x tinypng from to`
+### `M-x tinypng FROM TO`

-Compress .png or jpeg file FROM and save the compressed file as TO.
+Compress image FROM and save the result into TO.
+FROM and TO are filenames.